Ambrose

 Status Active

-Ambrose was formed in 1954 in the Little Italy section of the Near West Side neighborhood by 7 boys that were around pre-teen age.
+What I do know for a fact is that Ambrose began in 1958 and no later.
+There is solid evidence that Ambrose was around as far back as March of 1959 when a social services report listed a gang called “Ambrose” that was served by the Hull House which is located at 800 S. Halsted in the Near West Side neighborhood in the Little Italy/University Village section which is right in the old neighborhood.
 Ambrose formed at Taylor and Halsted.
 Crazy Joe was the one who founded Ambrose.
-There is evidence that I presented below of their existence in 1959 but I have heard there is written evidence that dates back to 1956.
-They may have formed in 1954 because that was the same year their enemies formed like Imperials, Taylor Dukes and Egyptian Cobras.
+There is evidence that I presented below of their existence in 1959.
 The Taylor Dukes were the main reason for Ambrose formation as the Dukes ruled Taylor Street for the most part.
 Taylor Street was divided by several different Italian greaser gangs that all had the common goal of protecting Little Italy and because of this all these gangs were allies.
 Ambrose was different and did not pledge into this allegiance and were started by an Italian youth and other Italian and Mexican youths. from the start, most Ambrose members were Mexican.
 Ambrose also battled heavily with the Royal Kings and in the late 50s and early 60s their wars were legendary and even documented by Social Services.

 Ambrose by definition means “immortal,” and this may have been why the original 7 founders chose this name.